-Class No. Category Description No. 566AB Exhibitors Herd 4 females all same breed, owned by exhibitor No. 567AB Produce of Dam 3 females, any age, produce of 1 doe owned by exhibitor.
-No.568AB Get of Sire 3 females any age owned by exhibitor, produce of 1 sire.
-No.569AB Dam-Daughter Both animals must have been shown in individual classes.
-Exhibitor need own not both animals.
-No. 570AB Goat Costume Open to all goat entries, including Cloverbud No. 571AB Pac / Obstacle Goat Class Open to Pac's and carts
+Class No. Category Description 566A/B Exhibitors Herd 4 females all same breed, owned by exhibitor 567A/B Produce of Dam 3 females, any age, produce of 1 doe owned by exhibitor 568A/B Get of Sire 3 females, any age, owned by exhibitor, produce of 1 sire 569A/B Dam-Daughter Both animals must have been shown in individual classes.
+Exhibitors need not own both animals.
+570A/B Goat Costume Open to all goat entries, including Cloverbud 571A/B Goat Obstacle Class Open to all goat entries, including Cloverbud